synopsys-sig-community/synopsys-azure-templates/README.md

 If an unexpected error occurs, verbose debugging can be enabled by adding "--debug 9" to any Python script invocation.
 Please contact the maintainer with this information to work on troubleshooting.

+## "Cannot contribute to pull request"

+For a variety of reasons, Azure DevOps projects may be created with different default settings.
+One relatively common scenario is that the Azure user who owns the build process may not have the necessary permissions to contribute to a pull request, which will inhibit the ability to leave a comment on the pull request.

+[A support ticket with Microsoft describes this behavior](https://github.com/microsoft/azure-devops-node-api/issues/300) and how to resolve it.

 # Support

 For questions and comments, please contact us via the [Polaris Integrations Forum](https://community.synopsys.com/s/topic/0TO2H000000gM3oWAE/polaris-integrations).